Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 use the shortest prefix that is operationally feasible (NOTE: the authors believe they will be able to add a reference for advice here soon) and ideally use a policy of whitelisting upstream servers to send ECS to in order to minimize data leakage.
+Whitelisting has the benefit that not only do you know which upstream servers can use ECS but also allows the operator to decide which upstream servers apply privacy policies that the operator is happy with.
 Operators should make clear in any policy statement what prefix length they actually send and the specific policy used.

 <!-- *RvRD: note: I have a bachelor student working on this, who has been
 looking at what are good prefix sizes to e.g. geo-locate a client to a country